Here’s another edition of “Dear Sophie,” the advice column that answers immigration-related questions about working at technology companies.

 - M-1 student visa

-F-1 offers the most flexible work options student visa
+F-1 offers the most flexible work options for student visa

 The F-1 student visa offers the most options to work both before you graduate and after.
 Two types of training programs are available to most international students who hold an F-1 visa, making them eligible to work in their field of study: